-Students engaged in creative or translation theses are expected to demonstrate the same abilities in the critical introductions framing their work.
+If you embark in a creative or translation theses, you are expected to demonstrate the same abilities in the critical introductions framing their work.
 The final grade is the average of the equally weighted assessments of both the creative work / translation and of the critical frame offered by readers in the Program in Creative Writing and in the Department of Comparative Literature.
 While the goals of creative work and translation projects differ across genres, the A range is still associated only with outstanding work.

 Standards for the Grading of Independent Work

-Independent work in the B range is a better than adequate treatment of a significant subject in comparative analysis.
+- Independent work in the B range is a better than adequate treatment of a significant subject in comparative analysis.
 It reflects a very good treatment of the chosen topic, and a good use of critical and analytical skills for carrying out literary and cultural analysis.
-The adviser feels that the work might have yielded further insights, and that the argument could have been developed in a more organized fashion.
+The reader feels that the work could yield further insights and excellence in the treatment of the subject, and that the argument could be developed in a more organized fashion.

-Independent work in the C range suggests a rather poor treatment of a subject.
-The argument is not well organized, and it lacks clarity in the expression.
+- Independent work in the C range reflects poor treatment of a subject.
+The argument is not well organized and lacks clarity in the expression of ideas.
 The literary analysis lacks complexity and insight.
-A C+ should be given to the most informative instance of independent work in the C range, a C- to those that meet the basic requirements of the category, but have several serious flaws.
+A C+ should be given to the most informative of independent work in the C range, a C- to those that meet the basic requirements of the category but have several serious flaws.

-To be given the grade of D, independent work must be characterized by a lack of critical and analytical skills, and by a very poor treatment of the chosen subject.
+- To be given the grade of D, independent work must show lack of critical and analytical skills and a very poor treatment of the chosen subject.
 Beyond that, little can be said in praise of independent work in the D range.

-Independent work that does not meet the minimal requirements for the grade of D should be given an F, and must be accompanied by a written explanation and endorsement by the faculty member.
+- Independent work that does not meet the minimal requirements for the grade of D should be given an F and must be supported by a written explanation and endorsement by the faculty member.